 Varieties of labradorite include Sunstone, Sunspar, which shows hues ranging from colourless to light yellow on the smaller stones to champagne or straw yellow on the largest; Black moonstone, which is colorless labradorite that shows some chatoyancy when appropriately cut; Rainbow moonstone, which exhibits multi-coloured sheen; Bull's eye, applied to dark labradorite (anorthosite); Lynx eye, labradorite with green iridescence; Opaline feldspar, labradorite from anorthosites; Ox-eye, labradorite that exhibits dark reddish hues.

-The specific gravity [?] for Labradorite is 2.7, it's refractive index [?] is 1.56-1.57, and it's double refraction [?] is 0.01.
+The specific gravity [?] for Labradorite is 2.7, its refractive index [?] is 1.56-1.57, and its double refraction [?] is 0.01.

 History